 Advisory board credits include the Marine Transportation System National Advisory Council, the Eno Transportation Foundation, and the International Association of Maritime and Port Executives.
 He formed the 36-year old Washington Port Reps group, Marine Navigation Safety Coalition, and chaired the Coastwise Coalition.
 He co-authored articles for academic and professional publications, and produces the MTS Matters blog and Morning Matters newsletter.

-Dr. Nariman Behravesh is Chief Economist of IHS and author of Spin-Free Economics: A No-Nonsense, Nonpartisan Guide to Today’s Global Economic Debates (McGraw-Hill).
-Directing the entire economic forecasting process at IHS, he is responsible for developing the economic outlook and risk analysis for the United States, Europe, Japan, China and other emerging markets.
+Dr. Nariman Behravesh is Chief Economist of IHS Markit and author of Spin-Free Economics: A No-Nonsense, Nonpartisan Guide to Today's Global Economic Debates (McGraw-Hill).
+Directing the entire economic forecasting process at IHS Markit, he is responsible for developing the economic outlook and risk analysis for the United States, Europe, Japan, China and other emerging markets.

-Dr. Behravesh is a featured speaker at many of the top global conferences each year, including IHS CERA Week and the World Economic Forum in Davos.
+Dr. Behravesh is a featured speaker at many of the top global conferences each year, including IHS Markit CERAWeek and the World Economic Forum in Davos.

-Behravesh holds Ph.D. and M.A. degrees in economics from the University of Pennsylvania, and a B.Sc. from the Massachusetts Institute of Technology.
+Behravesh holds Ph.D. and M.A. degrees in economics from the University of Pennsylvania (where Nobel Laureate Lawrence R. Klein was his dissertation advisor), and a B.Sc. from the Massachusetts Institute of Technology.
+He has lived in Europe and the Middle East, and is fluent in several languages.
+He travels extensively to Europe, Asia, Africa, and Latin America.

 Benn Bekic is a successful entrepreneur and business executive with more than 15 years of experience in the logistics software space.
 In his corporate development role for WiseTech Global, Bekic focuses on industry issues, future acquisition opportunities, identifying new products for development, and building relationships with global logistics service providers.
 He has a bachelors in mathematics and masters in philosophy, and is an alumnus of Harvard Business School.